thomas-bouvier/distributed-continual-learning/README.md

 horovodrun --check-build
 ```

-Datasets should be added in `data/`, or using the following:
+Datasets should be added in `datasets/`, or using the following:

 ```
-ln -s /home/tbouvier/Dev/horovod-e2clab-examples/artifacts/data/ data
+ln -s /home/tbouvier/Documents/datasets/ datasets
 ```

 ## Examples